.458 Winchester Magnum: Sporting usage

-The .458 Winchester Magnum was designed for use against heavy thick skinned African game species such as elephant, rhinoceros and African Cape buffalo.
-The exceptional sectional density of the 500 gr bullet combined with a muzzle velocity of between 1950–2250 ft/s provides the cartridge adequate penetration on these dangerous game species.
+The .458 Winchester Magnum was designed for use against heavy, thick skinned African game species such as elephant, rhinoceros, and African Cape buffalo.
+The exceptional sectional density of the 500 gr bullet combined with a muzzle velocity of between 1950–2250 ft/s provides the cartridge adequate penetration against these dangerous game species.
 Rifles produced for this cartridge usually weighed under 11 lb.
 The combination of these factors helped the .458 Winchester Magnum become the most popular dangerous game cartridge on the African continent.

-Unlike the more powerful .460 Weatherby Magnum the .458 Winchester Magnum is not considered overly powerful for the larger felids such as lion or leopard in Africa.
-However, bullet selection is important for these felids as they are not considered thick skinned species with the largest of the lions weighing under 500 lb.
+Unlike the more powerful .460 Weatherby Magnum, the .458 Winchester Magnum is not considered overly powerful for larger felids such as lion or leopard.
+However, bullet selection is important for these felids as they are not considered thick skinned species, with the largest of the lions weighing under 500 lb.
 These species require bullets that open quickly upon impact, such as A-Square's Lion load.

-While the .458 Winchester Magnum is considered over powered for North American game species, the cartridge has found use for the hunting of large bears such as the polar and Alaskan brown bear and American bison.
-A few guides in Alaska and Canada carry rifles chambered in this cartridge to provide a defense against these largest bear species for themselves and their clients.
+While the .458 Winchester Magnum is considered overpowered for most North American game species, the cartridge has found use for the hunting of large bears, such as the polar and Alaskan brown bear, and American bison.
+A few guides in Alaska and Canada carry rifles chambered in this cartridge to provide defense against these largest bear species for themselves and their clients.
 The number one cartridge of professional guides in Alaska for Great Bears is the .338 Winchester Magnum.

 As almost all dangerous game hunting is conducted at short ranges with most shootings occurring well within a distance of 60 yd, the .458 was not designed as a long range hunting cartridge.
-Its effective hunting range against large dangerous game is considered less than 110 yd.
+Its effective hunting range against large dangerous game is considered to be less than 110 yd.